barhoring/react-intro-v3/README.md

+# running on production

+To enable server-side rendering for fast precievd load time:
+In webpack.config, inside module.exports, replace entry with:
+entry: ['webpack-hot-middleware/client?path=__webpack_hmr&timeout=2000', './js/ClientApp.jsx'],

+In production add: $Env:NODE_ENV = "server", before npm run start.

 # A Complete Intro to React

-Welcome to a complete intro to React!
 The site actual workshop material for this repo can be found [here][gh-page].
 On the master branch you will find the completed project.
 On the start branch you will find the barebones boilerplater of the project designed to help you get started.

 ## Contributing